-The peasants are accepting more readily the Soviet regime although they are lamentably short of agricultural implements and the amenities of life which reorganized industry alone can provide.
 The more formidable difficulties in the way of trade with Russia are now collapsing in England.
 Russia's eastern policy is not one of imperialism and conquest, but is intended to provide diversion for British imperialism and prevent continued intervention and the organization of intervention against the Soviet regime.
 In this as in her other world policies, Russia will succeed.
-I am confident that in a battle of brains between Lenin, Trotsky, Bukharin, Zinovieff, and Chicherin on the one side, and the world's bourgeois diplomatists on the other, the former must ultimately triumph.
+I am confident that in a battle of brains between Lenin.
+Trotsky, Bukharin, Zinovieff, and Chicherin on the one side, and the world's bourgeois diplomatists on the other, the former must ultimately triumph.
 ROBERT WILLIAMS.